msinhore/adaptive_climate/SERVICE_CONFIGURATION.md

 ## Configurable Parameters

-All parameters are visible as attributes on the main binary sensor and editable via services:
+All parameters are visible as attributes on the single binary sensor and editable via services:

 ### Temperature Limits (18-30°C range for safety)
 - `min_comfort_temp`: Minimum comfort temperature (default: 18.0°C)